The Vampire's Ghost: Production

 Brackett later said she worked three weeks on the script with another writer.
 "They shot the film in ten days and that was two days over schedule (laughing).
 They fired the cameraman after the second day because he was taking too much time.
 But uh, it was not the greatest film ever made."

 Reception

-The success of this and The Phantom Creeps encouraged Republic to make another two horror films, Valley of the Zombies and The Catman of Paris.
+The success of this and The Phantom Speaks encouraged Republic to make another two horror films, Valley of the Zombies and The Catman of Paris.